rosyberti/website/python-course/strings.md

 ## Other Methods of String Interpolation

 While I discussed two methods of string interpolation in this lesson, there are others.
 They generally make use of the '%' character or the .format() function and have been carried forward from older versions of Python.
-While you may encounter these older methods in legacy programs, it is best to use f strings for all new code that you write moving forward.
+While you may encounter these older methods in legacy programs, it is best to use f-strings for all new code that you write moving forward.

 ## Other String Operations